-- 13. Livestock Fair Entries need to be entered online via FairEntry by June 15th.
-Clothing Event, and Special Production Swine Projects need to be entered in FairEntry by May 31. - 14.
+- Livestock Fair Entries need to be entered online via FairEntry by June 15th.
+Clothing Event need to be entered in FairEntry by May 31. - 15.
 There will be 2 release times at the fair.
-Option 1 is 6-8am, Sunday July 14.
-Option 2 is 1:00pm, Sunday July 14.
+Option 1 is 6-8am, Sunday July 13.
+Option 2 is 1:00pm, Sunday July 13.
 This applies to all animals except sale animals.
 Definition of Release Time "NO livestock" will be untied and/or loaded until the actual time of release occurs as stated in the fair book.
 Equipment may be loaded prior to release time.
-Non-compliance by the 4-H/FFA member will result in forfeiture of all awards and premiums as well as continued participation by the member

-- in the current fair and the next county fair in this project area.
+Non-compliance by the 4-H/FFA member will result in forfeiture of all awards and premiums as well as continued participation by the member in the current fair and the next county fair in this project area.
 Exception to the animal release time will be: Signed papers from the fair veterinarian OR exhibitors desiring to leave the Cedar County Fair early for a Junior National or Junior Regional show and who have received prior approval of the superintendents of the show.
-This approval must be obtained prior to June 30th. - 15.
-Stalls and pens are to be kept clean and attractive by the exhibitor at all times.
+This approval must be obtained prior to June 30th.

+- 16. Stalls and pens are to be kept clean and attractive by the exhibitor at all times.
 All paper, aerosol cans, pop cans and bottles must be put in the waste containers on the grounds.
-These cannot be left in the bedding or put in the manure piles in the designated areas outside the barns. - 16.
+These cannot be left in the bedding or put in the manure piles in the designated areas outside the barns. - 17.
 Each exhibitor is responsible for cleaning their own livestock pen or area used during the Cedar County Fair.
 This should be completed following the release of animals on Sunday and prior to animals leaving the grounds.
-Swine pens should be done following the loading of swine. - Exhibitors have until Noon on the Monday immediately following the close of the fair to have this completed before fines are assessed.
+Swine pens should be done following the loading of swine.

+Exhibitors have until Noon on the Monday immediately following the close of the fair to have this completed before fines - Exhibitors have until Noon on the Monday immediately following the close of the fair to have this completed before fines are assessed.
 Upon inspection if it is found that exhibitors have not completed this task, a fine of \$50 will be assessed to the club.
-Clubs will decide how the fee is paid by individual members or by the club. - 17.
+Clubs will decide how the fee is paid by individual members or by the club. - 18.
 All livestock must be on visible public display in assigned stalls or pens from fair entry time until release time and during the hours of 9:00 am 6:00 pm.
-Animals are not allowed to leave the grounds or be moved to non-livestock areas at any time. - 18.
+Animals are not allowed to leave the grounds or be moved to non-livestock areas at any time. - 19.
 Animals are not allowed to be walked or exercised beyond the barn area.
 Swine should be exercised in the swine arena and cattle in the beef arena.
-While walking or exercising your animals you are also responsible for manure clean up in the area used. - 19.
-Grooming areas including tents and specific stall selections are not allowed to be selected until after 1:00 pm Monday July 8th. - 20.
+While walking or exercising your animals you are also responsible for manure clean up in the area used. - It is preferred that all bottle calves for each club are stalled together in their clubs area for the safety of the calves and exhibitors. - 21.
+Grooming areas including tents and specific stall selections are not allowed to be selected until after 1:00 pm Monday July 7th. - 22.
 All animals must be off the fairgrounds on Sunday evening at the close of the fair.
 No exceptions to this deadline.